Analysis: New meme stocks swing as shorts and retail investors face off again

-BusinessAnalysis: New meme stocks swing as shorts and retail investors face off again

-Recent volatility in a handful of so-called meme stocks is putting the spotlight back on the tussle between individual investors and short sellers, months after a wild ride in GameStop (GME.N) captivated Wall Street’s attention.
+NEW YORK (Reuters) - Recent volatility in a handful of so-called meme stocks is putting the spotlight back on the tussle between individual investors and short sellers, months after a wild ride in GameStop captivated Wall Street’s attention.

-Stocks that have notched big swings this month include laser-manufacturer MicroVision Inc (MVIS.O), a favorite on Reddit’s popular WallStreetBets forum, whose shares have risen as much as 170% since April 20 before tumbling in recent days.
+Stocks that have notched big swings this month include laser-manufacturer MicroVision Inc, a favorite on Reddit’s popular WallStreetBets forum, whose shares have risen as much as 170% since April 20 before tumbling in recent days.

-Biopharmaceutical company Ocugen Inc (OCGN.O) is up about 110% since April 20 while online video game platform Skillz (SKLZ.N), which has been added to the portfolio of Cathie Wood’s ARK funds, is up about 45%.
+Biopharmaceutical company Ocugen Inc is up about 110% since April 20 while online video game platform Skillz, which has been added to the portfolio of Cathie Wood’s ARK funds, is up about 45%.

 Those moves do not approach the stunning, nearly 1,700% gain in video game retailer GameStop Corp in January, which was fueled in part by a flurry of buying that forced hedge funds like Melvin Capital to unwind their bets against the stock, sending it higher.
 Shares of the video game retailer and many other meme stocks that rallied in its wake are well off their highs, and retail trading has dropped from levels seen earlier in the year.